Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/shared/_index.md

 Module owners **MUST**:

 - Create the required resources that their module depends upon in the test file/directory
+  - They **MUST** either use:
-  - They **MUST** use simple/native resource declarations/definitions in their respective IaC language
+    - Simple/native resource declarations/definitions in their respective IaC language <br> **OR**
+    - Another already published AVM Module that **MUST** be pinned to a specific published version
-  - They **MUST NOT** use other modules to deploy these required resources
+      - They **MUST NOT** use any local directory path references or local copies of AVM modules in their own modules test directory

 {{< expand "➕ Terraform & Bicep Log Analytics Workspace examples using simple/native declarations for use in E2E tests" "expand/collapse">}}